-The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Hardwick Primary School will take to resolve the complaint.
+The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it, findings and recommendations.
+Where appropriate, it will include details of actions INSERT SCHOOL NAME will take to resolve the complaint.